shebashio/bigbang/docs/guides/deployment-scenarios/quickstart.md

 #### Using Amazon Web Services

 1. If your system is already configured to use AWS via the `aws-cli` and you don't want to go to the trouble of building your own VM, the quickstart can attempt to do it for you; simply run the quickstart with no arguments.
 Pay attention to the script output; the IP addresses of the created AWS EC2 instance will be printed after the cluster is built and before big bang is deployed.
 You may need these later.
+    1. The quickstart is only so smart, and AWS environments can vary greatly.
+If the quickstart is not able to build an EC2 instance in AWS for you, please go build an EC2 instance suitable for your use case, then come back and follow the instructions for "Using a VM or other hardware you built yourself".
 1. Run the following commands in your command terminal:

 ```